PHochmann/ccalc/README.md

 | ```phi```    | 1.61803398874 | Golden ratio                         |
 | ```clight``` | 299792458     | Speed of light [m/s]                 |
 | ```csound``` | 343.2         | Speed of sound in air at 20 °C [m/s] |

+## Contributing
+Not currently accepting contributions.
+Feel free to create an issue.